 Research You have to have basic information about your committee’s topic and your country’s viewpoint.
 Do not try to write an OS without searching for your topic.

 Do not stress it An experienced and knowledgeable delegate may write an OS in 1-2 hours.
-If it your first conference do not worry.
-In a worst case scenario, you will write it on 2 days.
+If it is your first conference, do not worry.
+In a worst-case scenario, you will write it on 2 days.

 Get knowing people’s help Your friends, a senior or a teacher may help you.
 Personally, I do my best to help first-timers.
 We are eager to help!
 Just do not makes us write your OS.

 And no. You do not have to write two opening speeches for two topics.